rin67630/Soft-Power-MPPT/Hardware/Sourcing.md

 2 Channel Relay Module Board: https://www.aliexpress.com/item/4000418641261.html
 MOS Driver Module: https://www.aliexpress.com/item/1005001645129771.html

-Color wires: I use to tear-off old parallel printer or VGA cables.
+Color wires: I use to tear-off old parallel printer or VGA cables from the scrapyard.
 They yet have good old quality copper wires, not the crap you buy today made of CC Aluminium!